BestPrep/Docs/content/mentoring/reports.md

 ### [All Flagged Messages](https://bestprep.lightning.force.com/lightning/r/Report/00ORP000006JYLt2AO/view?queryScope=userFolders)

 If just seeing a single users flagged messages is not enough, or you want to check on all flagged messages in the system, you can do so with the report "[All Flagged Messages](https://bestprep.lightning.force.com/lightning/r/Report/00ORP000006JYLt2AO/view?queryScope=userFolders)."
 This contains all messages that are flagged for both Cloud Coach and eMentors in our Salesforce system for all time.
-This report should be entirely empty in the summer.
+This report should be entirely empty in the summer and over holidays when no connections are happening.